ravensgate-tux/hine_evocation/02_howling.md

 The Hierarchy of Human Needs

-Traditionally, Demons and Devils are organised according to ranks and hierarchies with Princes ruling lesser demons.
+Traditionally, Demons and Devils are organised according to ranks and hierarchies with 'Princes' ruling lesser demons.
 The grimoires seem to imply that if Hell exists, then it is a bureaucracy, and so by the same token, Earthly bureaucracies are demonic structures - as anyone who has had any dealings with the DHSS will readily testify.
-The hierarchy used in the Babblogue was developed by the psychologist Abraham Maslow, to show how the various levels of need influence behaviour and motivation.
+The hierarchy used in the Babblogue was developed by the psychologist Abraham Maslow, to show how the various levels of 'need' influence behaviour and motivation.
 His hierarchy of Human Needs is a pyramid of desires, ranging from biological survival needs (food, shelter, etc.) to more complex
 needs:

 Biological hunger, thirst, warmth<br>